Articles — February 28, 2023

 3. Offer employee wellness programs, including mental health support

 Consider offering wellness programs, like yoga or meditation sessions.
 These programs can help improve overall well-being.
 Providing employees with access to counseling services and encouraging PTO use can also help reduce stress-related absenteeism.
-Be sure to communicate these programs to them year-round and across multiple channels to make sure the message reaches them.
+Be sure to communicate these programs to them year-round and via multiple channels to ensure the message reaches them.

 4. Promote work-life balance